jefdaj/pges/src/venue.md

 title: Venue
 ...

-The symposium will be held on May 4 in
-[Dwinelle Hall](http://www.berkeley.edu/map?dwinelle), room 145.
+The symposium will be held May 4, 8:30 AM to 5:30 PM in [Dwinelle Hall](http://www.berkeley.edu/map?dwinelle), room 145.

 <!-- TODO how to display this on medium, but not small, screens? -->